Did You Lose A Loved One In An Accident?

 Our insurance denial attorneys can help with your AD&D claim

-Accidental death and dismemberment (ADD or AD&D) is a type of insurance that pays out when the beneficiary is killed or loses a limb, vision or hearing in an accident.
-This type of coverage is similar to life insurance, but much more limited in scope: While life insurance provides coverage when the insured person dies under nearly any circumstances, AD&D only provides coverage when the insured person dies because of an accident.
+Accidental death and dismemberment (ADD or AD&D) is a type of insurance that pays benefits when the insured is killed or loses a limb, vision or hearing in an accident.
+This type of coverage is like life insurance, but much more limited in scope.
+While life insurance provides coverage when the insured person dies under nearly any circumstances, AD&D only provides coverage when the insured person dies because of an accident.

 In principle, AD&D should protect your family under the worst possible circumstances: when a loved one passes away suddenly, leaving you struggling to find a way to move forward.
 Unfortunately, if you've lost a loved one who was covered under AD&D, your family may be in for a difficult battle with the insurance company.
 Because AD&D is limited to such specific circumstances, the insurance company will look for every possible way to deny your claim.
 And because most AD&D policies are provided by an employer with no opportunity to shop around, the policy holder often isn't aware of all the terms and exclusions - a fact that the insurance company will absolutely use to their advantage.

 That's why you need an experienced accidental death denial lawyer.
 Reach out to NLE Law today.

 We understand the complex rules surrounding AD&D cases

 In order to collect accidental death benefits, you will need to show that your loved one's death was due to an accidental cause.
 Often, the insurance company will dispute whether the death actually resulted from an accident.
 For instance, if a medical problem contributed to a car crash, the insurance company may argue that the cause of death was the medical issue rather than the car crash itself.
 Likewise, if the insured person died on a surgical operating table after an accident, the insurance company may argue that the cause of death was a surgical error, which again is not covered under AD&D.